 Remembering strangers and knowing them only second-hand is much like how we know history.

 Statues, monuments, holidays, historic sites, exhibits, and written histories serve to remember a shared past of strangers.
-We commemorate anniversaries and hold candlelight vigils acknowledge a connection to past strangers.
+We commemorate anniversaries and hold candlelight vigils to acknowledge a connection to past strangers.

 History pushes beyond personal recollection.
 Through various ways of doing history, specifically doing queer history, we seek to understand change over time.
 We seek to understand how we got here.